chrisnajman/code-snippets/README.md

 ## CSS `text-box: trim-both cap alphabetic`

-This trims the 'virtual space' above and below text.
-It's currently (20/05/2025) not widely supported.
+This trims the 'virtual space' above and below text. it is currently (20/05/2025) not widely supported.

 It can be used to trim text over a whole page, but this is overkill.